-Tunisia's Saied moves into economy and COVID-19 after ousting government | ExBulletin
+Tunisia's Saied moves into economy and Covid-19 after ousting government | ExBulletin

 Saied repeated an old rule banning meetings of more than three people in public, but there was no sign that it was being enforced as people moved and gathered normally.

-Saied has also tightened some existing COVID-19 restrictions including a night curfew and travel ban between cities.
+Saied has also tightened some existing restrictions on Covid-19, including a night curfew and travel ban between cities.

 Sources